deadlyvipers/dojo_rules/introduction.md

-Hello I'm Chris and the .Net path was my favorite.
+Hello I'm Editing this again to see if it will work.